passiondev0503/upgraded_enigma/README.md

 npm run affected:e2e
 ```

-### Understanding your workspace
+### Understanding the workspace

-To see a diagram of the dependencies of your projects run:
+To see a diagram of the dependencies of the projects run:

 ```bash
 npm run dep-graph